boazlavon/eg_cfg/README.md

 # EG-CFG: Execution-Guided Line-by-Line Code Generation

-EG-CFG is a decoding-time algorithm for code generation that incorporates real-time **execution feedback** into LLM inference.
-By injecting dynamic signals during generation, EG-CFG guides the model toward correct and executable solutions — achieving state-of-the-art performance on the MBPP benchmark using open-source models only.
+**EG-CFG** is a decoding-time algorithm for code generation that integrates real-time *execution feedback* directly into LLM inference.
+By injecting dynamic signals during generation, EG-CFG guides the model toward correct and executable solutions.
+It achieves **state-of-the-art performance across a range of benchmarks** - from foundational tasks (*MBPP*, *HumanEval*) to extended evaluations (*MBPP-ET*, *HumanEval-ET*) and challenging competitive programming problems (*CodeContests*) - all using open-source models only.

 ---

 ## 🚀 Highlights

-📈 **New state-of-the-art (SOTA)** results:
+📈 **New state-of-the-art (SOTA) results**:

 - **MBPP**: 96.6%
 - **MBPP-ET**: 73.0%
 - **HumanEval-ET**: 87.19%
 - **CodeContests**: 58.18%

-✅ All achieved using **open-source models** only (DeepSeek-V3-0324)
+✅ Achieved using **open-source models only** (DeepSeek-V3-0324)<br>

-⚡ Real-time execution feedback integrated during decoding
+⚡ Real-time execution feedback integrated during decoding<br>
-🛠️ Fully configurable pipeline: local or endpoint inference
+🛠️ Fully configurable pipeline — supports both local and endpoint inference<br>
-🔁 Reproducible and extensible for code generation research
+🔁 Reproducible and extensible framework for code generation research<br>

 ---
 ## 🧠 Models